 I heard someone say once, “Show me your five closest friends, and I’ll show you your future.”
+That’s why we need to help kids build friendships.

 While I don’t believe that is 100 percent true, it does make an important point: We are very strongly influenced by the people, especially peers, we spend the most amount of time with.